 Picture shown below is a 100% crop of the above image.

 Now, the question is; Why to go for a high ISO value if that increase the level of noise?
 In certain conditions like bad lighting, sports photography and bird photography, you will not be able to capture the image perfectly if you are using a lower ISO value.
 So, go for a higher ISO value, capture the image in RAW format (if you have an SLR camera) and then use some image editing tools to remove some amount of noise from the image.
-Noise Ninja is one such commonly used Photoshop plug-in to remove noise from the images.
+Tools like Topaz DeNoise, Noise Ninja are good at removing Noise.

 In most of the DSLRs, there will be an Auto ISO option.
-If you select this option, then your camera will automatically select an ISO value for you depending on the lighting.
+If you select this option, then your camera will automatically select an ISO value based on camera metering.
 But, I will not recommend you to use this automated feature because by doing so you will never learn to set the ISO depending on the lighting situation.

-For example if u r shooting indoor without much lighting or shooting at dawn or at night, outdoor under shade etc. Night photography demands for a higher ISO value if you are shooting handheld without flash and a tripod.
+For example, if you are shooting indoor without much lighting or shooting at dawn or at night, outdoor under shade etc. Night photography demands a higher ISO value if you are shooting handheld without flash and a tripod.

-Case 2: Object in the frame is in motion and the lighting is not good.
+Case 2: Subject in the frame is in motion and the lighting is not good.

 Case 3: Shooting Handheld with smaller Aperture Opening.

 If you are shooting handheld with a higher f-number (smaller aperture number) then you will have to go for a higher ISO value.
 This is because smaller aperture opening demands a slower shutter speed.
 Slower shutter speeds are difficult to shoot handheld.
 So, you will have to increase the ISO value, which in turn will help in increasing the shutter speed.
 In such situations, you can go for a higher ISO setting.